Fast facts about ADPKD

 What are polycystic kidneys

 ADPKD is characterised by numerous fluid-filled cysts in the kidneys and often the liver and pancreas.
 Over time, the cysts grow and multiply, replacing normal healthy tissue and causing the kidneys to lose their function.
-Kidneys can enlarge to 3 to 4 times their normal size.
+Kidneys can enlarge up to 4 times their regular size and weigh up to 100 times more.

 The photo shows an ADPKD kidney compared with a normal kidney.
 (Photo courtesy of the PKD Foundation)